hardik-z1/Sign-Language-Detection/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.

-## License

-This section states that the Realtime Sign Language Detection Using LSTM Model project is released under the MIT License.
-It briefly describes the terms and conditions of the license, such as the permission to use, modify, and distribute the project, with appropriate attribution.
-It provides a link to the full text of the MIT License for further reference.

-## Contact

-For any questions or inquiries, feel free to contact me at avhishe.adhikary11@gmail.com.